son-n-pham/GATE_Writing/current_writing/grading_skylar.md

-### Write in a proper structure (2/2)
+### Write in a proper structure (1.5/2):

-Excellent structure with a clear introduction setting the scene of the game, a body describing the frustration, and a conclusion where Jamie decides to step away.
+- The writing is mostly well-organized with a clear introduction, body, and conclusion, but the ending is a bit abrupt.

-### Choose a tone to match the theme of the writing (3/3)
+### Choose a tone to match the theme of the writing (3/3):

-The tone effectively conveys the intensity and frustration of the gaming experience, shifting to a more peaceful tone when Jamie looks outside.
+- The tone consistently matches and enhances the theme of the writing, which is humorous and mischievous.

-### Include emotions and feelings (1/1)
+### Include emotions and feelings (1/1):

-Emotions are clearly expressed, such as Jamie's frustration when he loses ("He banged his fist on the desk") and his subsequent relief and anticipation of going outside ("I might go outside instead, he said, grinning.").
+- Emotions and feelings are clearly expressed, adding depth to the narrative.
+For example, Rich's smugness and the man's anger and then amusement.

-### Use precise words or phrases (1/1)
+### Use precise words or phrases (0.5/1):

-Precise language is used effectively, for example, "fire-engine red Cadillac" and "luxurious scarlet Cadillac" paint a vivid picture of the car.
+- Uses some precise language, but there are instances of vague or unclear phrasing.

-### Use at least THREE figurative languages (3/3)
+### Use at least THREE figurative languages (2/3):

-Good use of figurative language enhances the writing:

-- "The rest of the world was blocked out like a thick blanket" - _Simile_ showing Jamie's immersion in the game.
-- "Sirens wailed and screamed" - _Personification_ bringing the game sounds to life.
-- "The big red words danced across the screen" - _Personification_ emphasizing the taunting nature of the game.
+- Uses two examples of figurative language effectively, such as "leaps like a ballerina" and "stomach is as round as a basketball".

-### Have a moral (Goal to focus on) (1/1)
+### Have a moral (Goal to focus on) (0/1):

-The story effectively conveys a moral about the importance of balance and not getting too absorbed in virtual activities, suggesting the real world offers its own rewards.
+- The story does not convey a moral or lesson.

-### Write with an outstanding idea (3/3)
+### Write with an outstanding idea (3/3):

-The narrative is engaging and relatable, capturing the intense focus of gaming and the subsequent realization of the world outside.
-The transition from frustration to anticipation of outdoor activities is well-done.
+- The narrative is creative and engaging, with a compelling plot and original ideas.

-### TOTAL MARKS: 14/14 (100%)
+### TOTAL MARKS: 11/14 (78.57%)

 ### Strengths:

-- Clear and engaging structure.
-- Effective use of tone to match the narrative.
+- Humorous tone and engaging narrative.
-- Strong incorporation of emotions and figurative language.
+- Good use of descriptive language and some figurative language.
+- Creative and original plot.

 ### Areas for Improvement:

-- While the descriptions are good, adding more sensory details (sight, sound, smell, touch) when Jamie looks outside could further enhance the contrast with the gaming world.
-For example, describing the smell of fresh-cut grass or the warmth of the sun.
-- Exploring Jamie's internal thoughts more deeply could add another layer to the character.

-### Overall Assessment:

-Skylar has written a well-structured and engaging piece that effectively uses descriptive language and figurative language to convey the experience of a frustrated gamer who decides to step away from the screen.
-The story has a clear moral and is easy to follow.
-Excellent work!
+- Develop a clearer moral or lesson in the story.
+- Use more precise language and descriptive phrases.
+- Work on creating a more impactful ending.

+### Overall Assessment: Skylar's essay is a creative and humorous story about a mischievous cat.
+The writing is engaging and original, but could benefit from a clearer moral and more precise language.
+The ending could also be more impactful.